 My Approach to Helping

+I help creative professionals reduce feelings of anxiety and overwhelm, deal with inner criticsimpostor syndrome, and cope with the unique demands of artistic fields.
 I have a client-centered, strength based approach, and use tools from a range of therapy models.
-I enjoy working with people of many ages and cultural backgrounds.
 I offer a safe and comfortable space, transparency, and commitment to our therapeutic relationship.
 My background in community mental health gives me a strong sense of advocacy, and I work with my clients to achieve their potential - and their dreams.
-EFT "Tapping" is one of the effective skill I share for coping with anxiety and stress, and processing painful and intrusive memories.
+EFT "Tapping" is one of the effective skills I share for coping with anxiety and stress, and processing painful and intrusive memories.

-Drawing on creativity, coaching techniques, and my own experience in fields of art and music, I relate well to people who are interested in exploring their relationships and expanding their enjoyment of life.
+Drawing on creativity, coaching techniques, and my own experience in fields of art and music, I relate well to people who are exploring their relationships, deepening personal insights and expanding their enjoyment of life.

 More Info About My Practice

-I don't take insurance, but I can provide receipts and help you navigate out-of-network.
+I don't take insurance, but I can offer receipts for out-of-network reimbursement if it's included in your plan.

-I am primarily providing services remotely and have limited availability for in-person sessions in downtown Brooklyn.
+I provide services remotely, and in-person in downtown Brooklyn.

 What I Love about Being a Psychotherapist

 The best part of my day is when a client experiences their own growth, insight, and satisfaction.
 I believe that people have many answers within themselves which they can access more quickly by working with a therapist.
-I love sharing useful new skills or perspectives, and helping clients create an effective plan of action.
-I provide a safe and respectful space in order to explore how a person can function at their best and enjoy a full, rewarding life.
+By practicing new skills and utilizing resources, clients participate in creating an effective plan of action.
+I believe in providing a safe and respectful space in order to help people function at their best and enjoy a full, rewarding life.

 I am interested in the integration of meditation and mindfulness with recent discoveries in neuroscience, and I enjoy sharing new ideas and resources with clients.